react-ui-org/react-ui/src/docs/getting-started/usage.md

 ### Controlled vs. Uncontrolled

-While you may find out some components are working for you as uncontrolled, we currently support only [controlled components][controlled-components].
+While you may find out some components are working for you as uncontrolled, we currently support only [controlled components].

 ## Full Example